State probate duty

 A person appointed executor/trustee or granted letters of administration is entitled to apply to the Supreme Court of Victoria for a commission or percentage not exceeding 5 per cent of the deceased’s gross assets (s 65 A&P Act).
 The usual rate of capital commission that is allowed by the court is between 2–3 per cent of the gross assets of the estate, depending on the size of the estate and the amount of time and trouble the executor incurs in winding up the estate.
 An executor may also be granted commission on income of an estate during the time the estate is administered by the executor.
 No specific rate is fixed by legislation, but percentages of up to 5 per cent are usual, depending on the difficulty of administration.

 It is unusual for the full amount of commission of 5 per cent to be granted unless the estate is very complex or the circumstances are very unusual.
 The commission will be reduced or refused if the court is satisfied that the executor, administrator or trustee was guilty of misconduct or incompetence in relation to carrying out their duties to the estate.

 It is possible to avoid an application to the court if:

 - all beneficiaries are legally capable and agree on a rate (under 5 per cent) with the executor; or

 - the rate is specifically set out in the will.

-The Administration and Probate and Other Acts A change made to a legal document or Act of parliament.
-(Succession and Related Matters) Act 2017 (Vic) (s 65) gives the Supreme Court the power to supervise the taking of an executor’s commission, and requires the early Providing information to another person or institution as required by a contract or other legal process. of the rate of commission that the executor will charge (ss 65A–65D A&P Act).
+The Administration and Probate and Other Acts Amendment (Succession and Related Matters) Act 2017 (Vic) (s 65) gives the Supreme Court the power to supervise the taking of an executor’s commission, and requires the early disclosure of the rate of commission that the executor will charge (ss 65A–65D A&P Act).